 Orion Mine Finance Announces Updates to Holding of Victoria Gold Corp.
 Shares

-Immediately prior to the transactions, Orion held 6,600,000 Common Shares and 1,666,667 Warrants of Victoria.
-Prior to the transactions, on a partially diluted basis, Orion had a securityholding percentage of 12.86% (based on 62,615,874 common shares outstanding).
-Following the closing of the transactions, Orion will hold 6,017,100 Common Shares and 860,000 Warrants.
-On a partially diluted basis, Orion will have a securityholding percentage of approximately 10.83%, a decrease in its securityholding percentage of approximately 2.03%.
+Immediately prior to the transactions, Orion held 6,017,100 Common Shares and 860,000 Warrants of Victoria.
+Prior to the transactions, on a partially diluted basis, Orion had a securityholding percentage of 10.83% (based on 62,615,874 common shares outstanding).
+Following the closing of the transactions, Orion will hold 6,017,100 Common Shares and nil Warrants.
+On a partially diluted basis, Orion will have a securityholding percentage of approximately 9.36%, a decrease in its securityholding percentage of approximately 1.47%.

 Forward-Looking Information